 Presenting a business card with details in Azeri on one side and a translation in English or Russian on the other side can be helpful.

 Business culture in Azerbaijan

 Building relationships is essential to doing business in Azerbaijan.
 Azeris will always do business with those they know well and trust.
-Networking is therefore essential as many business deals are done through personal recommendations.
-It’s therefore important to first strike up a rapport with local business associates in order to build their trust.
+Networking is essential as many business deals are done through personal recommendations.
+It’s therefore important to first strike up a rapport with local business associates to earn their trust.

 Although English is becoming more common in business circles, the two main languages are Azeri and Russian, and expats seeking to do business in Azerbaijan would do well to try to learn at least a few key phrases in these languages.
 An interpreter may be necessary when conducting business meetings in Azerbaijan.